RUNNERS KNEE ADVICE

 The Iliotibal band (ITB) is a connective tissue that runs down the outside of the thigh - it acts to stabilise the hip and knee during the stance phase of running.
 Iliotibal band friction syndrome also called 'Runners knee' is highly common in elite and recreational distance runners alike.
 Those particularly susceptible are endurance runners who are building up their mileage.

-As an official London Marathon Injury Clinic, we see a lot of this condition in the build up to the race and have loads of experience dealing with it successfully.
+Working with many marathon runners, we see a lot of this condition in the build up to the race and have loads of experience dealing with it successfully.

 Pain will be felt on the outside of the thigh typical on the outside of the knee and in the early stages will increase as the run progresses.
 The other group of runners who suffer this injury are 'fell runners' who aggravate the problem whilst descending.